 If you are familiar with Persian food or have Persian friends you know what Sabzi Khordan is.
 You must have at least tried it or are interested in trying it?
-Sabzi means herbs, Khordan is a verb and it means to eat, but put them together and it means fresh herbs that Persians love to eat with a variety of Persian meals.
+Sabzi means herbs, Khordan is a verb and it means to eat, but put them together and it means fresh herbs that Persians love to eat with a most of their meals.

 Sabzi Khordan can be as simple as piazcheh (scallions), jafari (parsley), geshneez (cilantro), and torobcheh (radishes).
-At least theses are the herbs that these days you can readily find in most American supermarkets.
+At least these are the herbs that you can find in most American supermarkets.
 Many years ago when I moved to U.S. even cilantro was a novelty.

-These days you might be lucky enough to find fresh herbs such as shivid (dill), reyhan (basil), nana (mint), and even tareh (Persian chives) in most states.
+These days you might be lucky enough to also find shivid (dill), reyhan (basil), nana (mint), and even tareh (Persian chives) in most states.

 Persians also love their Sabzi Khordan in a very simple rustic form, with a humble chunk of feta cheese and Sangak (Persian flat bread), lavash, tortilla, pita or nann bread.
 If some kind of flat bread is not available, a loaf of crusty baguette will do too!
 Because you see, Persian food is not all about fancy kabobs, expensive saffron, rare cardamom, unusual rosewater, or other exotic spices; Persian food is also about simple and modest ingredients that are pleasing to the palate.